Vintage Rescue: How Do You Watch VHS/Analog Videos?

 Step 4.
 Export the digital video content.

 After you have picked up your desired output format, you can set a destination for your digital video file.
-Navigate to RUN button on the bottom right corner to trigger the conversion process.
+Navigate to RUN button in the bottom right corner to trigger the conversion process.

 Analog to Digital Video Tips

 To ensure a successful analog video conversion, there are some tips worth noting: